 Robert B. Carleson devoted his life to public service.
-While reforming the California welfare system in the early 1970’s under Ronald Reagan, Carleson pioneered reform measures that saved that state from bankruptcy and that 25 years later would bring about the greatest change for good in America’s system of helping its neediest citizens since the 1930’s.
+While reforming the California welfare system in the early 1970’s under Ronald Reagan, Carleson pioneered measures that saved the state from bankruptcy.
+Twenty-five years later, he was instrumental in designing the 1996 welfare reform that brought about the greatest change for good in America’s system of helping its neediest citizens since the 1930’s.

 Carleson, a native of Long Beach, California, in 1949 received naval scholarships to University of Utah and University of Southern California (USC).
-In 1953 he received his degree in public administration from USC and a commission in the U. S. Navy.
-From 1953-56 he served in the Far East and Korea, including two years with the First Marine Division in Korea, Camp Pendleton in California and a one year tour on the heavy cruiser U. S. S. Bremerton, which included combat in Korea.
-After his naval service, he did post graduate work in public administration at the University of Southern California and was an administrative intern the Beverly Hills City Administrator’s office.
+In 1953, he received his degree in public administration from USC and a commission in the U. S. Navy.
+From 1953-56, he served in the Far East and Korea, including two years with the First Marine Division in Korea, Camp Pendleton in California, and a one-year tour on the heavy cruiser U. S. S. Bremerton, which included combat in Korea.
+After his naval service, he did post graduate work in public administration at the University of Southern California and was an administrative intern in the Beverly Hills City Administrator’s office.

 He served as Administrative Assistant to the Director of Public Works for the City of Beverly Hills from 1956-57.
 After working as City Clerk and Assistant to the City Manager of Claremont, California from 1957-58, and as Senior Administrative Assistant to the City Manager of Torrance, California from 1959-60, he was City Manager of San Dimas, California from 1960-64, and City Manager of Pico Rivera, California from 1964-68.

-Carleson joined the administration of Governor Ronald Reagan as Chief Deputy Director of the California State Department of Public Works (now the Department of Transportation) in 1968.
+Carleson joined the administration of Governor Ronald Reagan in 1968 as Chief Deputy Director of the California State Department of Public Works (now the Department of Transportation).